helicalinsight/helicalinsight/README.md

 ### 2. One-time repo setup (required)

-Patches `hi-repository` paths for your machine, creates `.env` files, and links Instant BI into `docker/instantbi/helicalbi` (needed for Docker from a git checkout).
+Patches `hi-repository` paths for your machine, creates `.env` files, and links Instant BI app + config into `docker/` (needed for Docker from a git checkout).

 ```bash
 ./scripts/setup-dev.sh      # Linux / macOS